Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 This action is irrevocable and cannot be undone.

 1. Navigate to *Document Library*
 2. Select the checkbox in front of the document you want to delete then click  **Delete**.
+You can also delete individual document using the ellipsis menu.
 3. A popup displays the selected document names as well as all affected references (Product / Marketplace).
 Type **DELETE** in the confirmation field.
 4. click **Delete** to validate the action